micha149/gulp-maven-deploy/README.md

 - Remove `artifactId` and `type` from config.
 They are now extracted from the file name.
 To influence them, rename the file in the gulp stream before piping it to `gulp-maven-deploy`

-## Sample project
+## Example project

-There is a complete sample project if you checkout the [samples](./samples) directory.
+There is a complete example project if you checkout the [example](./example) directory.

+    $ cd example
     $ npm install
     $ ./node_modules/.bin/gulp

 This will install gulp and allow you to run the sample.
-Gulp will run with with a local deploy configuration.
-You should see an artifact in the dist folder and a file deployed to your local _M2_HOME_ repository.
+Gulp will run with with a local deploy configuration by default.
+You should see an artifact deployed to your local `M2_HOME` repository.

 ## Running tests